chrislemke/ChatFred/README.md

 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `off`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.

- You can find more information about the model's parameters [here](https://platform.openai.com/docs/api-reference/completions/create).
+You can find more information about the GPT model's parameters [here](https://platform.openai.com/docs/api-reference/completions/create).

 ## What's next? 🚧
 As soon as OpenAI releases the ChatGPT API, we will integrate it into this workflow.
 Soon we will also implement the [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) to provide a broader choice of available services.